nolanlab/REDSEA/README.md

 </details>

 ## REDSEA
-With the .tiff images, .mat segmentation information and .csv channel information, we are now ready to implement REDSEA for boundary compensation.
+With the .tiff images, .mat segmentation file and .csv channel information, we are now ready to implement REDSEA for boundary compensation.

 There are two methods for boundary compensation in REDSEA: ```Sudoku``` and ```Cross```.
 The algorithm walks through the boundaries of each cell, and decides the area to extract signal.
 You would need to choose one of the two methods and deside how many pixels to expand from the boundary pixel: